From Points to Multi-Object 3D Reconstruction: Experiments

-Second, we analyze the generalization capabilities of both models under varying number of objects and class-type combinations (\reftab{corenet_num_objects}).
+Next, we analyze the generalization capabilities of both models under varying number of objects and class-type combinations (\reftab{corenet_num_objects}).
 We train on ShapeNet-pairs and evaluate on ShapeNet-triplets, and vice-versa.
-Our model generalizes well when trained on triplets and evaluating on pairs (36.41 \vs 36.21).
-Both CoReNet and ours experience performance drops when trained on pairs and evaluating on triplets, but ours looses less than CoReNet (-10\% \vs -22\%).
+Our model generalizes well when trained on triplets and evaluated on pairs (36.41 \vs 36.21).
+Both CoReNet and ours experience performance drops when trained on pairs and evaluated on triplets, but we lose less than CoReNet (-10\% \vs -22\%).